 “Would it be okay if I tried?”
 Adrian ventured.

 I weighed the pros and cons.
 Adrian was the one the boys went to for treats.
 If anyone could get Ladu to take the turkey roll, it would be Adrian.
-Plus, I could still pill him at this point if needed, even though it was awful for both of us.
 On the other hand, if Ladu started to distrust Adrian, we would be at an impasse.

 I looked at Ladu.
 He was ravenous and thin, watching us with those eyes, shiny as polished mahogany, the scent of the turkey twitching his nose.